 In the age of machines with powerful SoC, like the Apple M1, there is no argument to avoid them, in whatever flavor you like: iMac, Macbook, Mac Mini, or even an iPad.
 Obviously, there are some competitors and some powerful Windows-based laptops, but sometimes the price isn’t right.

 It may look that I’m an Apple shill, but it’s difficult to make a case against Cupertino’s machines when they offer so much for a very competitive pricing.
 Desktop PCs were old beasts that once plagued the land.
 They were a necessity for what now can be done today with a flick of finger.

-It’s difficult to recommend someone a desktop PC when they can better computing products around the corner.
-While someone may miss the desktop PC format, nothing compares to having a device you can bring up from your bag and show to somebody.
+It’s difficult to recommend someone a desktop PC when they can get better computing products around the corner.
+While someone may miss the desktop PC format, nothing compares to having a device you can bring up from your bag and show to somebody for almost any task.